zhangs-oclc/simpleFlightSearch/README.md

 	• Validate that the user has provided the right criteria to make a search
 	• Neatly display the results

-Create a pull request once you have it working and so I can evaluate it.
-I will follow up with a quick discussion to review the code.
+Create a pull request once you have it working.
+I will clone your repository, verify that it works, and evaluate it.